 - The rapid rise of the S curve takes about 20 years.

 - At the early part of the curve, there's skepticism that the technology will achieve rapid growth.
+You can see a timeline of machine learning here.

 - At the top of the S curve, the technology is viewed as a must have for corporate survival.